 And while much about classic wood floors isn't found in newer wood, descriptions represent a standard of quality available in reclaimed wood floors in general.

-Carolina Classic wood floors by Whole Log Lumber specifically, have been hand-selected for their timeless classic features and are guaranteed to meet or exceed grade standards described.
+Carolina Classic wood floors by Whole Log Reclaimed specifically, have been hand-selected for their timeless classic features and are guaranteed to meet or exceed grade standards described.